Das-Kollektiv/tdme2/README.md

 - documentation

 # 5. What is WIP or planned
-- PBR lighting shader for Vulkan
+- PBR lighting shader for Vulkan(IBL missing)
 - Deferred shading for Vulkan
 - Shader parameters, the system is implemented and working, now lets connect tools and shaders
 - Reflections via environment mapping(reflection intensity maps feature is missing for specular materials)